Reporting results for candidates

 Releasing results to tertiary institutions

-The release is allowed through the Tertiary Release Flag that is active in your school management system (SMS).
+The release is allowed through the Tertiary Release Indicator that is active in your school management system (SMS).
 If a student doesn't want to have their data released, they need to let NZQA know either by the school indicating on their SMS or contacting NZQA directly.

 Get more information or give us feedback